Community Support & Resources

 Muhlenberg Township Neighbors and Government

 Working Together to Help Each Other

 We recognize that one community can’t do everything, but we must try our absolute best and have hope that this ends as soon as possible.
 It is a public health imperative that we stay home and follow the directives or our Local, State and Federal agencies.
 We are grateful to our police, first responders and delivery people who are out working to keep us safe.
 We are here to do what we can to help people who face food insecurity, domestic violence, and housing challenges.
 We will get through this and remember it as a time when we came together helped each other.

 What is happening Muhlenberg?

-Township Offices are open but we are requiring that everyone who enters the building wears a mask.
-If you need to pay a Township bill without entering the building, you can pay online at www.muhlenbergtwp.com and there is a secure lock/drop box located at the front of the Township building located at 210 George Street.
+Township Offices are temporarily closed, but we are working at full capacity to support your needs.
+If you need to pay a Township bill, you can pay online at www.muhlenbergtwp.com or there is a secure lock/drop box located at the front of the Township building located at 210 George Street.

 What is still open? (as of 12/1/2020)